Cu7ious/holbertonschool-higher_level_programming/0x0A-python-inheritance/README.md

 10-square.py		the Square class
 11-square.py		the Square class
-100-my_int.py		the int class, that has == and != operators inverted (overloaded)
+100-my_int.py		the int class, that has == and != operators inverted (overloaded) 101-add_attribute.py	adds property (if possible) to an instance of a class
 ```

 ##### Snippet to use the tests